 The 2021 ESPP allows eligible employees to authorize payroll deductions between 1% and 15% of their base salary or wages, up to \$25,000 annually, to be applied toward the purchase of shares of the Company's common stock occurring at offering periods determined by the Company.
-At each offering period, the eligible employees will have the option to acquire common stock at a discount of up to 15% of the lesser of the Company's common stock price on (i) the first trading day of the offering period or (ii) the last day of the offering period.
-The offering periods under the 2021 ESPP are not to exceed 27 months between periods.
-On January 1 of each subsequent year under the plan, the number of shares available for issuance under the plan will be increased by the lesser of (i) 4,700,000 shares of common stock, (ii) one percent of the number of shares of common stock issued and outstanding as of December 31 of the immediately preceding year, or (iii) number of shares of common stock determined by the Company.
+At each offering period, the eligible employees will have the option to acquire common stock at a discount of up to 15% of the lesser of the Company's common stock price on (i) the first trading day of the offering periods.
+On January 1 of each subsequent year under the plan, the number of shares available for issuance under the plan will be increased by the lesser of (i) 4,700,000 shares of common stock, (ii) one percent of the number of shares of common stock determined by the Company.
 During the year ended December 31, 2023, the Company did not recognize stock compensation expense related to the 2021 ESPP as there were no grants under the 2021 ESPP.